ukparliament/weeknotes.data-search/5/index.md

 And Jianhan and Michael had a chat about how we link up Select Committees to the Government departments they scrutinise.
 This was found to be hard.

-Raphael troubleshooted an issue with with the triple store workbench, the tool used by the website team to query the triple store.
+Raphael troubleshooted an issue with the triple store workbench, the tool used by the website team to query the triple store.

 ### Search